omar2535/BioLife-AU-01-attendance-parser/readme.md

 auto-py-to-exe
 ```

+Executable files will be stored in the `output` directory

 ### Linux binary:
 Be sure to first have `pyinstaller` installed before trying to build the project
 Check out the pyinstaller docs for more info [Pyinstaller docs](https://pyinstaller.readthedocs.io/en/stable/)
 ```sh
 sudo pyinstaller --onefile ./attendance_<file_type>_parser.py
 ```

+Binary files will be stored in the `dist` directory